arisgrout/Mid-term-project/README.md

 [Google Slides](https://docs.google.com/presentation/d/1AqPuf7cTp_LwFIrEDJatkQh8GtNO-lg3sR-FjtBLZY8/edit?usp=sharing)

 ## Data
+The data contains following tables:
-flights - the departure and arrival information about flights in the USA 2018-2019.\
+* flights - the departure and arrival information about flights in the USA 2018-2019.\
-fuel_comsumption - the fuel comsumption of different airlines for years 2015-2019 aggregated per month.\
+* fuel_comsumption - the fuel comsumption of different airlines for years 2015-2019 aggregated per month.\
-passengers - the passenger totals on different routes for years 2015-2019 aggregated per month. flights_test - the departure and arrival information for flights in the USA in January 2020.
-This table is used for final evaluation.
+* passengers - the passenger totals on different routes for years 2015-2019 aggregated per month.
-* Predicting delays on flights for the first 7 days of 2020 (1st of January - 7th of January).
+* flights_test - the departure and arrival information for flights in the USA in January 2020.
+This table is used for final evaluation: predicting delays on flights for the first 7 days of 2020 (1st of January - 7th of January).